Giftbit/giftbit-example-marketplace/README.md

         - getMarketplaceGifts()
         - getRegions()
         - sendCampaign()
-    - These functions are the most important because that send information to the local server
+    - These functions are the most important because they send information to the local server
         - viewing these functions will help you understand what react state is used to query Giftbit
         - for all GET requests, the server will simply pass the query parameters to Giftbit, and return the response.
         - for the POST request to /campaign, the server will add some extra information to the body.
-Therefore it is important view the server logs for seeing what exactly is being sent to Giftbit
+Therefore it is important to view the server logs for seeing what exactly is being sent to Giftbit

 ## Bugs, Improvements, and Suggestions
 If you find something that can make the app better, or easier to understand, let us know!